A Chelsea Walk

 A plaque here marks the site of the 18th century Chelsea Potteries and the home of Tobias Smollett.
 The RC church of 1895 stands on the site of Orange House where William de Morgan had a pottery until 1887.

-Left along Lawrence Street but detour to view Justice Walk to the right
+Left along Lawrence Street but detour to view Justice Walk (with former Wesleyan Chapel of 1841) to the right

-On this street are some Peabody flats and at the end a decorative Cross Keys Pub.
+On this street are some Peabody flats and at the end a decorative Cross Keys Pub (closed).
 Carlyle Mansions which have decorative panels were built in 1896.

 Right at Cheyne Walk